monkeyman192/HGPAKtool/README.md

 Note that this code requires python 3.9+ to run.
 If you have a lower version you'll need to install a newer one.

+**Note:** If you are wanting to extract .pak files from a mac install of NMS, you will instead require the [lz4](https://pypi.org/project/lz4/) package.

 ### Drag and drop functionality.

 The `HGPAKTool.bat` file provides drag and drop functionality.